-- 1 Open Windows Firewall by selecting Start > Control Panel > System and Services > Administrative Tools > Windows Firewall with Advanced Settings (in Windows XP and Windows Server 2003, select Start > Settings > Control Panel > Windows Firewall then proceed directly to step 10). - 2 In the left-hand pane of the Windows Firewall with Advanced Security window, right-click on Inbound Rules and select New Rule. - 3 In the New Inbound Rule wizard, select the Port option and click [Next]. - 4 Select UDP as the protocol type. - 5 Select the Specific local ports option and type 1434 in the corresponding box. - 6 Click [Next]. - 7 Select the Allow the connection option and click [Next]. - 8 Select the Domain, Public, and Private check boxes then click [Next]. - 9 Type SQL Server Browser Exception in the Name box. - 10 Click [Finish] to create the firewall exception for the SQL Server browser service.
+Open Windows Firewall by selecting Start > Control Panel > System and Services > Administrative Tools > Windows Firewall with Advanced Settings.

+If you are using Windows 8, select Start > All apps > Windows System > Control Panel > System and Services > Administrative Tools > Windows Firewall > Advanced Settings.

+- 2 In the left-hand pane of the Windows Firewall with Advanced Security window, right-click on Inbound Rules and select New Rule. - 3 In the New Inbound Rule wizard, select the Port option and click [Next]. - 4 Select UDP as the protocol type. - 5 Select the Specific local ports option and type 1434 in the corresponding box. - 6 Click [Next]. - 7 Select the Allow the connection option and click [Next]. - 8 Select the Domain, Public, and Private check boxes then click [Next]. - 9 Type SQL Server Browser Exception in the Name box. - 10 Click [Finish] to create the firewall exception for the SQL Server browser service.